Your Credit Score

 If you’re buying a period property or want to do extensive renovation work on your new home, it’s worth investing in a Full Structural Survey.
 The HomeOwner’s Alliance’s tool doesn’t just find chartered surveyors in your local area, it’ll estimate how much you’ll have to pay.

-Until 30th June 2021, if you're buying a house in England and Northern Ireland, you will not have to pay Stamp Duty on the first £500,000 of a property's purchase price.
-From 1st July, first time buyers will not pay any stamp duty on properties up to £300,000 and then 5% for any amount above £300,000 up to £500,000.
+If you're a first time buyer in England and Northern Ireland, you will not have to pay Stamp Duty on the first £425,000 of a property's purchase price and then 5% for any amount above £425,000 up to £625,000.
 To work out exactly how much you'll need to budget for, take a look at What is Stamp Duty?

-If the purchase price is over £500,000 you will pay Stamp Duty at the homemover rate.
-If your purchase isn't complete on or before these dates, you'll need to pay Stamp Duty at the usual rate, where it applies.
+If the purchase price is over £625,000, you will pay Stamp Duty at the home mover rate.

 Different rates of tax apply if you're buying a house in Wales or Scotland.
-You'll find more information about these rates and general Stamp Duty advice here.
+You'll find more information about these rates on our Stamp Duty page.

 Need some help moving your worldly possessions from A to B?
 The British Association of Removers can help you work out how much it will set you back and you can use the ‘Find a Remover’ search tool to find removal professionals in your area.